 This was the Baroque cultural movement, and Rome was its epicenter.
 Even today, the Baroque era is kept alive through the architecture and artistic spaces of Rome, offering students close encounters at every turn.

 What Makes Art ‘Baroque’?

-When you study in Rome, you’ll be surrounded by a bounty of spectacular art.
 To determine which paintings, sculptures, and structures are Baroque, look for: